-HeidelbergCement has been present in Egypt since the second half of 2016, when it purchased the Italcementi Group.
-Italcementi entered the Egyptian market in October 2001, when it took part in the first privatisation phase of Suez Cement, a company listed on the Cairo and Alexandria Stock Exchange, acquiring 25% of its capital and thus becoming one of its strategic stakeholders.
-Following subsequent purchases, in March 2005 Italcementi Group became the principal shareholder of Suez Cement, together with a consortium of local and international investors.
+HeidelbergCement has had a presence in Egypt since the second half of 2016, when it purchased Italcementi Group.
+Italcementi entered the Egyptian market in October 2001, taking part in the first-phase privatisation of Suez Cement, a company listed on the Cairo and Alexandria Stock Exchange, by acquiring 25% of the company’s capital – thus becoming one of its strategic stakeholders.
+Following subsequent purchases, Italcementi Group became the principal shareholder of Suez Cement in March 2005, together with a consortium of local and international investors.

-In November 2013, a new, state-of-the-art filtration system was launched at Helwan plant.
-The filter system reduces dust emissions to a maximum of 10mg/m3, which is well below Egyptian and European standards.
-In addition, Suez Cement inaugurated a new waste-processing plant at its Kattameya site in December 2013 that turns pre-sorted waste into fuel.
-The facility is the first of its kind in Egypt.
-The plant was built in compliance with Egyptian environmental law and produces approximately 35,000 t of RDF annually.
+In November 2013, a new state-of-the-art filtration system was launched at the Helwan plant.
+The filter system reduces dust emissions to a maximum of 10mg/m3, which is much better than Egyptian and European standards.
+In addition, Suez Cement inaugurated a new waste-processing plant at its Kattameya site in December 2013, which turns pre-sorted waste into fuel.
+The facility is the first of its kind in Egypt and was built in compliance with Egyptian environmental law.
+It produces approximately 35,000 t of RDF annually.

-According to new governmental decisions, Suez Cement is also approaching a project for the use of coal as fuel for the kilns, in order to limit energy shortage to the plants.
-The deployment of coal and petroleum coke goes hand in hand with the reduction of the plants’ environmental impact through the implementation of state-of-the-art dust filter technology as well as other technical efficiencies and streamlining processes.
+In accordance with new governmental decisions, Suez Cement is also approaching a project for the use of coal as fuel for the kilns, in order to limit energy shortages at the plants.
+The deployment of coal and petroleum coke goes hand in hand with the reduction of the plants’ environmental impact, through the implementation of state-of-the-art dust filter technology as well as other technical efficiencies and streamlined processes.

-This is in addition to Suez Cement’s long-term plan to reduce fuel consumption via improved production-line capacity and the replacement of conventional fuels, i.e. natural gas and mazut, with alternative fuels, such as refuse-derived fuels and biomass.
+This is in addition to Suez Cement’s long-term plan to reduce fuel consumption via improved production-line capacity and replacement of conventional fuels (i.e. natural gas and mazut) with alternative fuels, such as refuse-derived fuels and biomass.

 Number of Plants